Fletcher has one room available now.

 Houses 8-9 co-op members with 8 bedrooms and 2 bathrooms.

-- We buy food together (cost of shared food included in monthly payment!), with an emphasis on local, organic, and nutritious food.
+- We buy staple food items together (cost of shared food included in monthly payment!), with an emphasis on local, organic, and nutritious food.
 We prepare house dinners five nights a week with vegetarian, vegan, or gluten-free options.

 - Access to community outdoor area with gardens, second story balcony, compost bin, and grill.

 What to expect when you live at fletcher

 - Good food!
-Staple foods are available to members for all meals.
+Staple foods are available to members for shared dinners.

 - All members are collectively responsible for the well-being of the house.